Shailesh7860/login/README.md

 # Website Owner
-Welcome To A Website About The Owner Of Sharps ( Mr. Shailesh N Suvarna ).
+Welcome To A Website About The Owner Of Repository ( Mr. Shailesh N Suvarna ).
 He is a Freelancer.
-He creates websites, edits videos&photgraphs.
+He creates websites, edits videos& photographs.
 Don't be nervous to contact.
 This website is made for personal use only.:white_check_mark: